-Analysis: Here’s what’s on the line for the Seahawks against the 49ers on Monday Night Football
+Analysis: Here’s what’s on the line for the Seahawks against the 49ers on ‘Monday Night Football’

 “We’ll see how they fare against Russ,’’ Wagner said.

-Indeed, the eyes of an NFL nation that began the year skeptical of the 49ers will tune in eager to see if San Francisco is really ready to be coronated as the team to beat in the NFC, as will a Levi’s Stadium crowd that figures to be as raucous as it has for any game since the 49ers move to Santa Clara in 2014, ready to again fall fully in love with their team.
+Indeed, the eyes of an NFL nation that began the year skeptical of the 49ers will tune in eager to see if San Francisco is really ready to be coronated as the team to beat in the NFC, as will a Levi’s Stadium crowd that figures to be as raucous as it has for any game since the 49ers moved to Santa Clara in 2014, ready to again fall fully in love with their team.

-Just one of 16, maybe, But one that somehow figures to count for a little bit more.
+Just one of 16, maybe, but one that somehow figures to count for a little bit more.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.